Volunteer

 What Do Our Volunteers Do?

-Advocates answer the 24 hour hotline (must agree to be on-call for two 12-hour shifts per month) and provide hospital and on-site examination accompaniment.
+Advocates answer the 24 hour hotline (must agree to be on-call for two 6-hour, week night shifts per month) and provide hospital and on-site examination accompaniment.
 Victim Advocates help victims find appropriate resources in the community and ensure that victims know their rights.

 Volunteer Commitment